Golden Age of Jewish culture in Spain: Birth of the Golden Age

 Prior to 589, the Jewish population of Spain was tolerated by its Arian Visigoth rulers and placed on equal footing with the other ethnic and religious communities of the region.
 The Arians may have preferred the Jewish population to the Catholic one, as they did not fear political enmity from the Jews.
 The Visigoths were mainly indifferent towards Jews and allowed them to grow and prosper.
 After the Visigoths joined the Catholic Church, they placed ever greater economic burdens on the Jewish population, and later persecuted them severely.
 It is possible that Jews welcomed the Muslim Arab and mainly-Berber conquerors in the 8th century.

 A period of tolerance dawned for the Jews of the Iberian Peninsula.
 Their number was considerably augmented by immigration from North Africa in the wake of the Muslim conquest.
 Immigrants from North Africa and the Middle East bolstered the Jewish population and made Muslim Spain probably the largest centre of contemporary Jews.
+Nevertheless, their numbers were comparably low to the other ethnic groups on the Iberian peninsula and Eliyahu Asthor estimates their number at a little over 0.5% of the total Iberian population, but with a presence of up to 15-20% in some towns and cities.
 Especially after 912, during the reign of Abd al-Rahman III and his son, Al-Hakam II, the Jews prospered culturally, and some notable figures held high posts in the Caliphate of Córdoba.
 Jewish philosophers, mathematicians, astronomers, poets and rabbinical scholars composed highly-rich cultural and scientific work.
 Many devoted themselves to the study of the sciences and philosophy, composing many of the most valuable texts of Jewish philosophy.
 Jews took part in the overall prosperity of Muslim Al-Andalus.
 Jewish economic expansion was unparallelled.
 In Toledo, after the Christian reconquest in 1085, Jews were involved in translating Arabic texts to the romance languages in the so-called Toledo School of Translators, as they had been previously in translating Greek and Hebrew texts to Arabic.
 Jews also contributed to botany, geography, medicine, mathematics, poetry and philosophy.